 - Exposure to a range of alternative investment solutions that promotes low volatility.

 Chart 2 and 3 show the performance in the US Dollar of a balanced strategy for more risk-averse investors with different time frames.
 Of course, past performance is not a guarantee of future results.

 Chart 3: Balanced Portfolio (Since Inception)

 I have observed that there is now a new appreciation among some investors that not all opportunities for profit are homemade.
 For others, there are still concerns and questions in their minds.
 Even good old-fashioned patriotism.

 There are many benefits of a globally diversified portfolio which I will discuss more in another article.
 Spare your venom please.
 I am not suggesting anyone dump the local economy or markets.

 Before I hit the send button, no matter what the Year of the Rat brings, I wish my readers a healthy, happy and prosperous Chinese New Year.
 In that order because without the first two, prosperity would have definitely less appeal.

-The start of a new year usually comes with new resolution of goals that we hope to achieve.
+The start of a new year usually comes with new resolutions of goals that we hope to achieve.
 These include setting for ourselves financial goals.

 YH Wong has over two decades of experience in the financial services industry.
-He is currently principle of Noble Hills Partners Ltd and is also senior partner of a licensed offshore investment platform.
-His clients include high networth investors and boutique institutions such as family offices and investment partnerships.
-He can be reached at firstname.lastname@example.org
+He is currently principle of Noble Hills Partners Ltd and is also a senior partner of a licensed offshore investment platform.
+His clients include high net worth investors and boutique institutions such as family offices and investment partnerships.
+He can be reached at firstname.lastname@example.org.